 - Choose a denomination that practices baptism and the Lord’s Supper.
 The New Testament clearly teaches that baptism and the Lord’s Supper are central to a person’s church experience.
 Yet many people today choose a denomination or church for other reasons, like music, ministries, and facilities (more below).

 - Choose a denomination that worships in Spirit and in truth.
-Worshiping God through music, prayer and praise, and in other ways is an important part of church.
-Worship in church isn’t about entertaining those in attendance or merely appealing to their emotions.
+Worshiping God through music, prayer, and praise, and in other ways, is an important part of churches.
+Worship in churches isn’t about entertaining those in attendance or merely appealing to their emotions.

 - The announcement about Christ.
 God sent his only Son into the world to save sinners (John 3:16).
-Christ lives a sinless life while on Earth and willing sacrificed his perfect life to die on a cross as the punishment for sin.
+Christ lived a sinless life while on Earth and willingly sacrificed his perfect life to die on the cross as the punishment for sin.
 On the cross, Christ took the place of sinners and paid their penalty for sin.
-Three days later, he rose from the dead, and soon afterward, ascended into heaven.
+Three days later, he rose from the dead and, soon afterward, ascended into heaven.

 - People must respond to the announcement.
-Sinners who hear the announcement must repent of their sin and trust Christ for salvation, as opposed to their own morality or good deeds.
-Though other aspects of their new life in Christ will follow like baptism, the Lord’s Supper, Bible reading, and prayer sinners are saved by God’s grace through faith and in Christ alone.
+Sinners who hear the announcement must repent of their sins and trust Christ for salvation, as opposed to their own morality or good deeds.
+Though other aspects of their new life in Christ will follow, like baptism, the Lord’s Supper, Bible reading, and prayer, sinners are saved by God’s grace through faith and in Christ alone.

 While some still consider denominational affiliation, theology and doctrine, and other now-considered “traditional” reasons, many people base their decision on factors like,

 - Musical style: some people prefer worship bands with drums, electric guitars, and simple lyrics.
 Others prefer singing older songs from hymnals, with instrumentation for accompaniment only.
 Whatever a person’s preference is, many people consider musical style in their decision about what church to attend and only later learn what it believes and why.